-Sediment has been removed from Our House Diversion Dam impoundment on several occasions, usually in response to large storm events that delivered the bulk of the sediments (EBASCO and impoundment from 1986 to the present.
+Sediment has been removed from Our House Diversion Dam impoundment on several occasions, usually in response to large storm events that delivered the bulk of the sediments (EBASCO and

 Envirosphere 1986).
 In 1986, 1992, 1997, and again in 2006, excavation operations by YCWA within the impoundment were conducted to clear sediment away from the valve structures on the dam and diversion intake.
 The volume removed is summarized in Table 3.3.1-4.